 What is the Labradoodle?
 Where does it come from?
-Well, the Labradoodle is part Labrador and part Poodle.
-Did you know that the Labrador is ranked number 1 for the best family dog?
+Part Labrador and part Poodle, the Labradoodle temperament is cheerful and affectionate and always ready for play.

 The Poodle is ranked at number seven for the best family dog.
-In this article, we will first talk about the Labrador.
-We will then segway into the Poodle and give you some general history about the breed.
+In this article, we will first talk about the Labrador, then segue to the Poodle and give you some general history about both breeds.

 - Weight 50-80 pounds